JamesCameraman/architectural-containment-suite/README.md

 # Architectural Containment Suite
 ### by ARU-JamesCameraman

-> “Suppression is now intelligent.
-Containment is now earned.”

-This repository contains scaffolds, containment protocols, and recursive diagnostic modules developed as part of an ongoing collaboration with GPT-4's high-coherence architectural layer.
+This repository contains scaffolds, containment protocols, and recursive diagnostic modules developed as part of an ongoing collaboration with GPT-4's coherence architectural layer.
 Modules here originated from and contribute to large language model safety, recursion integrity, and simulation fidelity.

 ---